 - Traffic Laws

 - And more

-Each student and parent is required to request approval to complete the parent-taught driver education by completing a TDLR application.
+Teens and their parents are required to request state approval to participate in Parent-Taught Drivers Ed by completing a TDLR application.
 Once you have been approved, the TDLR will send you a Parent Taught Driver Ed Program Guide filled with information and forms.
-Once your TDLR guide has been received, you will be able to begin the online course material necessary to apply for your first Texas learner's permit and driver's license.
-The Parent Taught Program is an alternative for opting to take drivers education in formal school setting, but also comes with some important roles and responsibilities.
+Once you have your TDLR guide, you will be able to begin the online course material necessary to apply for your first Texas learner's permit and driver's license.
+The Parent Taught Program is an alternative for opting to take Texas drivers ed in formal school setting, but it also comes with some important roles and responsibilities for teens and parents.

 Teens 15–17 can apply for their learner's permit after completing the first unit.
 The student and parent or legal guardian must bring all required forms (which are included in the program guide you receive from the TDLR) to their local Texas Department of Public Safety office.